 Dr. Yu obtained his medical degree from Queen’s University School of Medicine in Kingston, Ontario, Canada and residency in otolaryngology at the University of Alberta in Edmonton, Alberta, Canada.
 He then went to Charlottesville, Virginia and completed a fellowship in Neurotology at the University of Virginia.

 Diana has been in the Department of Otolaryngology for 15 years and serves as an administrative assistant to Dr. Sims.
 She personifies the core values of UI Health, compassion, accountability, respect and excellence.
-She will direct you through the registration process (new patients) and will assist you with scheduling an appointment with Dr. Sims or Jan Reed.
+She will direct you through the registration process (new patients) and will assist you with scheduling an appointment.

 Ms. Lopez may be one of the first faces you see at the Chicago Institute for Voice Care.
 She supports your team in gathering information to help make your care more efficient.
 Please assist us by having information about the pharmacy you most often use.
 Ms. Lopez is a caring, compassionate healthcare worker and will help make your experience more pleasant.